Karthik Mahesh

-Karthik Mahesh (born 7 October) is an Indian model and actor who works in Kannada movies and television.
-He gained popularity after winning the tenth season of Bigg Boss Kannada on 28 January 2024.
+Karthik Mahesh (born 7 October) is an Indian actor who primarily works in Kannada movies and television.
+He is mainly known for his film Dollu.
+In 2023 he participated as a contestant in Bigg Boss Kannada season 10 and emerged as the winner of the show.

-Early life

-Mahesh hails from a middle-class family in Mysuru.
-Later, he shifted to Bengaluru because of his work.
-After starring as a model in print advertisements and tele ads, he became an actor taking part in television serials.
-He did his schooling in Marimallappa high school and St. Joseph's high school in Mysuru and also did his graduation in science at the S.B.R.R.
-Mahajana first grade college.
-He has a sister, Tejaswini Mahesh.
-He also studied Kamsale folk art for 10 years at J.S.S. college of arts, commerce and science.

 Career

-In 2022, he acted in an national award-winning film Dollu, a Kannada movie and became popular with TV serials Puttakkana Makkalu, Akka, Bangari and Antarapata in Kannada.
-He played a role in Ondu Sarala Prema Kathe movie directed by Simple Suni.
+In 2022, he acted in the Kannada-language film Dollu, and the television serials Puttakkana Makkalu, Akka, Bangari and Antarapata also in Kannada.
+He played a role in the film Ondu Sarala Prema Kathe directed by Simple Suni.
 He has nine years' experience in the film industry.

 In 2023, after 112 days in the house, Mahesh won the Bigg Boss Kannada Season 10 hosted by actor Sudeep.
 Apart from the glittering cup, he also won a cash prize of Rs.50 lakh, a Brezza car and an e-scooter.
-He secured 2,97,39,904.votes and defeated Drone Pratap by over 70 lakh votes.
-The Big Boss house is located at the Innovative Film City, Bidadi, on the outskirts of Bengaluru.